JetBrains/intellij-sdk-docs/products/dev_alternate_products.md

 ## Introduction
 Plugin projects can target IDEs other than IntelliJ IDEA, as long as the products are based on the [IntelliJ Platform](/intro/intellij_platform.md).
-Such plugins are developed much like plugin projects that target IntelliJ IDEA, and can be written in Kotlin or Java, or a mix of both.
+Such plugins are developed much like plugin projects that target IntelliJ IDEA.
+They can be written in Kotlin or Java, or a mix of both.
 Once completed, the plugins can be packaged and distributed at [JetBrains Plugin Repository](https://plugins.jetbrains.com).

 Project configuration attributes common to projects targeting products other than IntelliJ IDEA are described here.